pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Basic scene with a monolith available~~
 - ~~__NO__ Add a whole bunch of tanks that randomly move?~~

-- Player and other tank in empty screen
+- ~~Player and other tank in empty screen~~

-- Monolith appears
+- Monolith appears after a delay
 - Player touches monolith (music cue?) disappears and player can shoot
 - Player shoots opponent and that's all she wrote
 - Instruction: EVOLVE
 - Winning: something...
-- Sound for non-firing (ape sound?
-Too silly...)
+- Sound for non-firing (maybe just a click)
 - Music pre-monolith to announce its arrival?
-- AI for the other tank?
-How to guarantee it stays on its side (so it can't touch the monolith)?
+- Make AI tank stay on its side

 # Au Hasard Balthazar (Donkey)